2019 James Madison Dukes football team

 The 2019 James Madison Dukes football team represented James Madison University during the 2019 NCAA Division I FCS football season.
 They were led by first-year head coach Curt Cignetti and played their home games at Bridgeforth Stadium.
-They competed as a member of the Colonial Athletic Association (CAA).
+They competed as a member of CAA Football.
 They finished the season 14–2, 8–0 in CAA play to be CAA champions.
 They received the CAA's automatic bid to the FCS Playoffs where they defeated Monmouth, Northern Iowa, and Weber State to advance to the FCS National Championship Game where they lost to North Dakota State.

-Previous season

-The Dukes finished the 2018 season 9–4, 6–2 in CAA play to finish in second place.
-They received an at-large bid to the FCS Playoffs where they defeated Delaware in the first round before losing to Colgate in the second round.

-On December 7, 2018, Mike Houston was formally announced and hired as the next coach of East Carolina, alongside nine staff members.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 23, 2019, the Dukes were predicted to finish in first place.

 Preseason All–CAA team

 The Dukes had six players selected to the preseason all-CAA team.